 Most of the people who come to see me have something that has been weighing heavily on their heart, perhaps an area of life where they are looking for some answers and some light at the end of the tunnel.
 What would this be in your case?
 (Rowland 2000: 68)

 No matter what your client's main interest, you should probably begin your character analysis with a collection of what are called Barnum or Forer statements.
-Bob Steiner, an accountant and magician who is also an expert on how to do readings, advises the reader to begin "with generalities which are applicable to large segments of the population" (Steiner 1989: 21).
+Bob Steiner (1934-2013) was an accountant and magician as well as an expert on how to do readings.
+He advised the reader to begin "with generalities which are applicable to large segments of the population" (Steiner 1989: 21).
 These are statements that would apply to most people and are likely to be rated highly for accuracy by most clients.
 As Lynne Kelly notes:

 We are far more alike than unalike, yet most people don’t realise it.
 They feel that their self-doubt is theirs alone—everyone else seems so confident.
 They leave everything until the last minute, yet everyone else is so organised….